Get in Touch

 In the example above, it is clear that the answer must be sincere and in-depth.
 The answer to Tesla’s “why” is not to build electric cars that help the environment.
 And neither is to be a leading company in electric vehicle propulsion components, solar roofs, and home batteries.

-Other thoughtful questions to ask are: what is the impact we seek to make on society, and what values and/or beliefs drive decision making?
+Other thoughtful questions to ask are: what is the impact we seek to make on society?
+What values and/or beliefs drive decision making?

 These are easy questions with hard answers.
 That is where it all begins.
 This is the starting point as a process of discovery and definition in order to create a “Meaningful Brand”.
 It means a brand that has found the right path, that has a solid foundation on which to build a sincere narrative and act on it.